arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 ## **3 Tell me about your work experiences.**

 My name is Jinshuai Yuan.
-I've been working on Baidu and Gaotu as software developer in China.
-I will graduate in saskatchewan polytechnic June 2022.
+I've been working on Baidu and Gaotu as a software developer in China.

-In Gaotum.
+ In GAOTU.

- I Delivered some new features about homework.
-Including clock-in setting time and reminder tasks, comments and likes of clock-in assignments, etc.

-I Delivered different notifications for different course types based on Kafka.
+My primary responsibility is to develop an online teaching platform.
+I delivered new features on this platform for homework with three backend developers and three front-end developers, including clock-in setting time and reminder tasks, comments and likes etc., which enhanced the 20% user retention rate.
+I also delivered notifications for different types of courses based on Kafka.

  In Baidu.

-Built the code check tool and deployed it on CI(*Continuous integration*) for a test environment in which the tool will check all submitted code is suitable for the change specification and notice via email.
-Improved the efficiency of testing, effectively intercepting more than 10 bugs in a month.
+My primary responsibility is to develop automated test solutions for the systems.
+I created a code check tool and deployed it on a test pipeline.
+The code check tool will check all submitted code is suitable for the specific rules.
+If not, it will send a notification by email.
+After developing these tools on the test pipeline, this tool found ten problems in the code in a month.